evelinsl/EveColorConverter/README.md

 This scripts lets you convert between HEX and RGB color formats, right from your nearby chat.

-The script watches a certain channel for input and if it seems something to convert, it will reply.
+The script watches a certain channel for input and if it sees something to convert, it will reply.

 ## Usage